Reuse Resources

 Check out the resources below!

 These are educational resources with advice for how to begin and expand reuse initiatives within communities.
-There are also four case studies developed from interviews with successful reuse programs across NYS.
-These are all free to share, so please distribute them to anyone who may benefit from this knowledge!
+They are all free to share, so please distribute them to anyone who may benefit from this knowledge!

 Questions?
-Contact Center for Sustainable Community Solutions Program Coordinator Morgan Ingraham at meingrah@syr.edu
+Contact Institute for Sustainability Engagement Program Associate Morgan Ingraham at meingrah@syr.edu

 This is a compiled listing of existing outreach materials, educational resources, and tools developed by reuse professionals from across NY and the U.S. for anyone who wants to learn more about reuse.